suvarnrk/waph-suvarnrk/labs/lab1/README.md

 ### Task 1: CGI Web applications in C

-A. I have developed a basic CGI program in C which just prints Hello world! , I have compiled this using gcc and deployed the generated cgi file by copying it to usr/lib/cgi-bin before accessing it on localhost/cgi-bin/helloWorld.cgi in the browser.
+A. CGI is a commonly used protocol allowing web servers to communicate with external applications by executing them as command-line programs.
+To write a C "Hello World!"
+CGI program, write a script that outputs "Hello World CGI!
+From Ruthvik Suvarnakanti, WAPH."
+The code may be run as a standard binary application and built using gcc installable with “$ sudo apt install gcc”.
+After creating a helloworld.c program copy it to the helloworld.cgi in cgi-bin folder.
+After entering the commands, enter ” http://localhost/cgi-bin/helloworld.cgi “  you will get the response in the browser for which the code you entered.

 ![CGI program in C](images/CGI_IN_C.png)

-B. Now , I have developed another CGI programming in C, this time incorporting a basic HTML template in the C code .
-This template has the course name as title, student name as Heading and other details as paragraph.
-This file was also compiled using gcc and copied to usr/lib/cgi-bin before accessing on the browser.
+B. I enhanced my CGI programming in C by integrating a basic HTML template featuring the course name as the title and student details.
+After compiling the code with gcc, I placed the resulting file in usr/lib/cgi-bin for browser access.

 ![CGI in C and HTML](images/CGI_IN_C_HTML.png)